Skip to content

 General Guidelines: Focus on Barrier Health

-For most sensitive skin types, exfoliating once a week is too much.
-It is best to try and resolve sensitive skin.
-Osmosis has found that there are often nutritional deficiencies or an underlying source of inflammation in the body that weakens the immune system and thus weakens skin immunity.
-Some individuals with very reactive skin may even find that once every 10 to 14 days is tolerable, but only with a comprehensive approach.
-The key is to begin with the lowest possible frequency and observe how your skin responds.
+For most sensitive skin types, exfoliating once a week can be too much.
+Osmosis has found that sensitive skin often stems from nutritional deficiencies or inflammation in the body that weakens skin immunity.
+Some individuals with reactive skin may find that exfoliating once every 10 to 14 days is tolerable, but only with a comprehensive approach.
+Start with the lowest possible frequency and observe how your skin responds.

 Factors & Frequency

-Your skin's current condition: If your skin is already feeling irritated, dry, or if your skin is experiencing a period of increased sensitivity, it's best to skip exfoliation until it has fully calmed down.
-Osmosis (patented) Rescue is excellent for restoring barrier health and reducing sensitivity.
+• Your skin's current condition: If your skin is irritated, dry, or especially reactive, skip exfoliation until it has calmed down.
+Osmosis’ patented Rescue is excellent for restoring barrier health and reducing sensitivity.

 Listening to Your Skin

 This is the golden rule.
-Pay close attention to how your skin looks and feels in the hours and days after exfoliating.
-Is there any redness, stinging, tightness, or flaking?
-If so, you may need to reduce the frequency or switch to an even gentler method.
+Pay attention to how your skin looks and feels after exfoliating.
+Redness, stinging, tightness, or flaking are signs to reduce frequency or switch to a gentler method.
 Your skin will tell you what it can handle.

 Why Enzyme Cleansers Can Be a Sensitive Skin Ally

-One of the gentlest ways to incorporate exfoliation is through a cleanser that contains mild enzymes.
-For example, cleansers with gentle exfoliating enzymes, like our Purify Enzyme Cleanser, use ingredients like citrus enzymes and bromelain to help lift away impurities.
-It also provides very mild, regular renewal without the intensity of a dedicated exfoliating treatment.
-This can be an excellent way for sensitive skin to achieve the benefits of exfoliation without overdoing it.
+One of the gentlest ways to exfoliate is through a cleanser that contains mild enzymes.
+For example, enzyme cleansers like Osmosis Purify use citrus enzymes and bromelain to lift away impurities.
+This provides mild, regular renewal without the intensity of a dedicated exfoliating treatment—an excellent option for sensitive skin.

 Ingredients to Embrace and Avoid in Sensitive Skin Exfoliants

-Embrace: Soothing ingredients like aloe vera, chamomile, allantoin, glycerin, and hyaluronic acid to help buffer the exfoliation and hydrate the skin.
+• Embrace: Soothing ingredients like aloe vera, chamomile, allantoin, glycerin, and hyaluronic acid to help buffer exfoliation and hydrate the skin.

-Avoid (or use with extreme caution): High concentrations of alcohol, artificial fragrances, harsh sulfates, and overly abrasive particles.
+• Avoid (or use with caution): High concentrations of alcohol, artificial fragrances, harsh sulfates, and abrasive particles.

 The Art of Exfoliating Sensitive Skin: Best Practices